smarthomeNG/plugins/knx/README.md

                             level: INFO
                             handlers: [busmonitor_file]
                     </pre>

-                    With this configuration all bus monitor messages are writen to `./var/log/knx_busmonitor.log`
+                    With this configuration all bus monitor messages are writen to `./var/log/knx_busmonitor.log` False disable the logging until you start SmartHomeNG in debug modus.

-                False disable the logging until you start SmartHomeNG in debug modus.
+  * `readonly` :  If you set `readonly` to True, the plugin only read the knx bus and send no group message to the bus.

-`readonly=` : If you set `readonly` to True, the plugin only read the knx bus and send no group message to the bus.
+If you specify a `send_time` intervall and a `time_ga` and/or `date_ga` the plugin sends the time/date every cycle seconds on the bus.

 items.conf
 --------------